etrepat/devstrap/README.md

 # DevStrap

-DevStrap is a simple script to rapidlyset up a debian/ubuntu box for Ruby/Rails development.
+DevStrap is a simple script to rapidly set up a debian/ubuntu box for Ruby/Rails development.

 ## Requirements

 A recent fresh debian/ubuntu install.

+## Compatibility

+Tested & working with latest Ubuntu 13.04 x64 (Raring Ringtail).

 ## Install